 - 2. FIRE HAZARD - Natural gas and L.P. present a hazard of possible explosion and/or fire. - a.
 Do not smoke or use open flame near the generator set. - b.
 Keep a fire extinguisher nearby and know its proper use.
-Fire extinguishers rated ABC by NFPA are appropriate. - 3.
-DEADLY EXHAUST GAS Exhaust fumes from any gasoline engine contain carbon monoxide, an invisible, odorless and deadly gas that must be mixed with fresh air. - a.
+Fire extinguishers rated ABC by NFPA are appropriate. - DEADLY EXHAUST GAS Exhaust fumes from any gasoline engine contain carbon monoxide, an invisible, odorless and deadly gas that must be mixed with fresh air. - a.
 Operate only in well ventilated areas. - b.
-Never operate indoors without adequate ventilation and fresh air. - c.
+Never operate indoors. - c.
 Never operate the unit in such a way as to allow exhaust gases to seep back into closed rooms (i.e. through windows, walls or floors). - 4.
 NOISE HAZARD Excessive noise is not only tiring, but continual exposure can lead to loss of hearing. - a.
 Use hearing protection equipment when working around this equipment for long periods of time. - b.
 Keep your neighbors in mind when permanently installing this equipment. - 5.
 CLEANLINESS - Keep the generator and surrounding area clean. - a.
 Remove all grease, ice, snow or materials that create slippery conditions around the unit. - b.
 Remove any rags or other material that could create potential fire hazards. - c.
 Carefully wipe up any gas or oil spills before starting the unit. - d.
 Never allow leaves or other flammable material to build up around the engine exhaust area. - 6.
 SERVICING EQUIPMENT All service, including the installation or replacement of service parts, should be performed only by a qualified technician. - a.
 Use only factory approved repair parts. - b.
 Do not work on this equipment when fatigued. - c.
-Never remove the protective guards, cover, or receptacle panels while the engine is running. - d.
-Use extreme caution when working on electrical compo nents.
+Never remove the protective guards, doors, cover, or receptacle panels while the engine is running. - d.
+Use extreme caution when working on electrical components.
 High output voltages from this equipment can cause serious injury or death. - e.
 Always avoid hot mufflers, exhaust manifolds, and engine parts.
 They all can cause severe burns instantly. - f.
 Installing a generator set is not a "do-it-yourself" project.
 Consult a qualified, licensed electrician or contractor.
-The installation must comply with all national, state, and local codes.
+The installation must comply with all national, state, and local codes. - g.
+Always make sure unit is disabled before placing your hands anywhere near the fan, belts, alternator or water hoses.